153rd Street/Orland Park station

-Orland Park 153rd Street is one of three stations on Metra's SouthWest Service in Orland Park, Illinois.
+153rd Street/Orland Park is one of three stations on Metra's SouthWest Service in Orland Park, Illinois.
 The station is 25.2 mi away from Chicago Union Station, the northern terminus of the line.
 In Metra's zone-based fare system, 153rd Street is in zone 4.
-As of 2018, Orland Park 153rd Street is the 94th busiest of Metra's 236 non-downtown stations, with an average of 544 weekday boardings.
+As of 2018, 153rd Street is the 94th busiest of Metra's 236 non-downtown stations, with an average of 544 weekday boardings.

 Unlike all other stations on the SouthWest Service (besides Union Station), tickets are sold here.

-As of February 15, 2024, Orland Park 153rd Street is served by all 30 trains (15 in each direction) on weekdays.
+As of February 15, 2024, 153rd Street/Orland Park is served by all 30 trains (15 in each direction) on weekdays.
 One of the outbound trains that stops at the station makes a flag stop.
 Saturday service is currently suspended.